enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/front-end-api.md

 description: Documentation about how to use the front end API in Newsletter Studio
 ---
 # Front end API and Newsletter Studio Service
-Some of the most common interactions with the Newsletter Studio-API is gathered in a interface called `INewsletterStudioService`, using this you can for example:
+Some of the most common interactions with the Newsletter Studio-API is gathered in an interface called `INewsletterStudioService`.

+With this you can for example:

 * Add recipients
 * Subscribe recipients to mailing lists
 * Unsubscribe recipients

-Just use the built in IOC-container to get an instance of the interface by injecting it as a dependency in the constructor of your controller or use any of the service locators like `DependencyResolver.Current` for MVC.
+Just use the built-in IOC-container to get an instance of the interface by injecting it as a dependency in the constructor of your controller or use any of the service locators like `DependencyResolver.Current` for MVC.

 ## Adding a recipient programmatically
 The package ships with a simple macro to add a recipient to a list, you can find this in: